 \section{Introduction}

 Social interactions play an important role in shaping the opinions of individuals, communities of people, and society at large \cite{bak2021}.
 An individual's opinion on a topic is often influenced by the people with whom they interact \cite{jackson2008}, and researchers in many disciplines study such interactions and how they change opinions and actions~\cite{noorazar_recent_2020}.
-In an agent-based model of opinion dynamics, a network encodes the agents that can potentially interact with each other.
-Each node (which represents an agent) has an opinion in some opinion space.
-Studying these models allows researchers to examine the evolution of opinions on social networks with time, leading to insights into the spread of ideas \cite{friedkin_social_1990,jia_opinion_2015}, when communities of individuals reach consensus and when they do not \cite{vasca2021}, and the formation of ``opinion clusters'' (i.e., clusters of nodes with similar opinions) \cite{lorenz2008}.
+In an agent-based model of opinion dynamics, each agent represents an individual and a network encodes which agents are able to interact with each other.
+Each node (i.e., agent) of a network has an opinion in some opinion space.
+Studying opinion models allows researchers to examine the evolution of opinions on social networks with time, leading to insights into the spread of ideas \cite{friedkin_social_1990,jia_opinion_2015}, when communities of individuals reach consensus and when they do not \cite{vasca2021}, and the formation of ``opinion clusters'' (i.e., clusters of nodes with similar opinions) \cite{lorenz2008}.

 Individuals are often influenced most by people and other sources whose opinions are similar to theirs \cite{selective_exposure_def}.
-This phenomenon is incorporated into \emph{bounded-confidence models} (BCMs) \cite{noorazar-review, HK_model, deffuant}, in which the nodes of a network have continuous-valued opinions and interacting nodes influence each others' opinions if and only if their opinions are sufficiently similar.
-A key feature of BCMs is the presence of a ``confidence bound,'' which is a parameter that determines which nodes can influence each other.
+This phenomenon is encapsulated in a simple form in \emph{bounded-confidence models} (BCMs) \cite{noorazar-review, HK_model, deffuant} of opinion dynamics, in which the nodes of a network have continuous-valued opinions and interacting nodes influence each others' opinions if and only if their opinions are sufficiently similar.
+A key feature of BCMs is the presence of a ``confidence bound'', which is a parameter that determines which nodes can influence each other.
 A node can only influence and be influenced by its neighbors when the difference in their opinions is less than their confidence bound.